niolabs/docs/docs/blocks/block-development.md

 ## Mixins

-Extend mixins to add functionality such as persistence, group-by, and retry to your blocks.
-You'll find some mixins in `nio.block.mixins`.
+Mixins are not blocks.
+Instead, mixins provide commonly used functionality to existing blocks.
+You can add functions such as persistence, group-by, retry, or authentication to blocks.
+You can find some mixins in `nio.block.mixins`. //Matt: where is this?
+I've found two mixins in the nio-blocks repository??//

-Mixins are not blocks, they are meant to enhance blocks by providing commonly used functionality.

-Because these follow the Python mixin model, any block mixins will need to be extended before extending the base Block class.
-See the [Buffer block](https://github.com/nio-blocks/buffer) for examples of how to use the persistence and group-by mixins.
+Mixins follow the Python mixin model, thus any block mixins need to be extended before extending the base Block class.
+To use persistence and group-by mixins, see [Buffer block](https://github.com/nio-blocks/buffer).

-Docstrings inside each mixin give more information about their respective arguments and functionality.
+Read the docstrings inside each mixin for information on the functionality and arguments.